+the o ffering Up to 74,067,225 shares

-We will not receive any proceeds from the sale of Use of proceeds..... the common stock.
-However, we will receive the sale price of any common stock we sell to the selling upon exercise of the warrants. stockholders expect to use the proceeds received from the exercise of the warrants, if any, for general working capital purposes.
-However, AJW Partners, LLC, AJW Qualified Partners, LLC, AJW Offshore, Ltd., and New Millennium Partners II, LLC will be entitled to exercise up to 18,333,334 warrants on a cashless basis if the shares of common stock underlying the warrants are not then registered pursuant to an effective registration statement.
-In the event that AJW Partners, LLC, AJW Oualified Partners, LLC, AJW Offshore, Ltd., or New Millennium Partners II, LLC exercise the warrants on a cashless basis, then we will not receive any proceeds from the exercise of those warrants.
-In addition, we have received gross proceeds \$600,000 from the sale of the secured convertible notes and the investors are obligated to provide us with an additional \$900,000; \$500,000 within five days of the filing of this registration statement, and \$400,000 within five days of this prospectus being declared effective.
-The proceeds received from the sale of the secured convertible notes will be used for business purposes, working capital development needs, pre-payment of interest, payment of consulting and legal fees and purchasing inventory.
-Over-The-Counter Bulletin Board Symbol.....
-CYBL of common stock pursuant to this agreement that would require us to issue shares of common stock in excess of our authorized capital is contingent upon us obtaining shareholder approval to increase our authorized shares of common stock from 300,000,000 to 700,000,000 and filing the certificate of amendment to our certificate of incorporation.
-On May 9, 2005, we filed a preliminary information statement with the Securities and Exchange Commission, which is currently being reviewed, stating that a majority of the shareholders of our company have authorized the increase in our authorized shares of common stock.
-We intend on filing the certificate of amendment to our certificate of incorporation statement.
-We are registering 175,000,000 shares of common stock pursuant to this prospectus that are underlying the secured convertible notes and warrants issued in connection with the Securities Purchase Agreement.
-Upon filing the certificate of amendment, we will amend this prospectus to include additional shares of common stock that are issuable pursuant to the Securities Purchase Agreement.
+We will not receive any proceeds from the sale of the common stock.
+However, we will receive the sale price of any common stock we sell to the selling stockholders upon exercise of the warrants.
+We expect to use the proceeds received from the exercise of the warrants, if any, for general working capital purposes.
+However, AJW Partners, LLC, AJW Qualified Partners, LLC, AJW Qualified Partners, LLC, AJW Qualified Partners, LLC, AJW Qualified Partners, ILC, AJW Qualified Partners II, LLC will be entitled to exercise up to 4,500,000 warrants on a cashless basis if the shares of common stock underlying the warrants are not then registered pursuant to an effective registration statement.
+In the event that AJW Partners, LLC, AJW Offshore, Ltd., or New Millennium Partners II, LLC exercise the warrants on a cashless basis, then we will not receive any proceeds from the exercise of those warrants.
+In addition, we have received gross proceeds \$500,000 from the sale of the secured convertible notes and the investors are obligated to provide us with an additional \$1,000,000; \$500,000 within five days following the filling of this registration statement and \$500,000 within five days of this prospectus being declared effective.
+The proceeds received from the sale of the secured convertible notes will be used for business development purposes, working capital needs, pre-payment of interest, payment of interest, payment of interest, payment of interest, payment of

+1

+Over-The-Counter Bulletin Board Symbol.....CYBL